LIGIER – FORD COSWORTH JS11/15 n.26

 Height: ? mm

-Suspension: lower wishbones, top rockers actuating in-board coil springs over dampers, anti-roll bar
+Suspension front: lower wishbones, top rockers actuating in-board coil springs over dampers, anti-roll bar

 Brakes: Carbon Fibre Discs